mettatw/furry-chopstick/README.md

 git submodule update --init --recursive
 ```

 Currently, unless you want to run the test suite, you can ignore `cpanfile`.
-This may change later...

 ## Basic Usage